About the Program

-The course further examines the impact of Senegambia's two educational systems, Arab-Islamic and French, that have persisted since colonial times, and looks at how interactions between Arabs, black Africans, and Europeans produced a culturally hybrid society in the postcolonial period.
+The course further examines the impact of Senegambia’s two educational systems, Arab-Islamic and French, that have persisted since colonial times, and looks at how interactions among Arabs, black Africans, and Europeans produced a culturally hybrid society in the postcolonial period.
 Focusing on novels, pamphlets, painting, cinema, crafts, and music, students explore this hybridity as well as the different expressions of social and political concerns.
 In addition to lectures, discussion, and movie viewing, students visit Islamic and Christian pilgrimage sites and African religious shrines, and get a flavor of Senegalese village life by attending wrestling matches and drumming performances.

 Where You'll Live and Study